 The short answer is yes, it’s supposed to be a challenge.
 It’s a challenge for the players to use their resources wisely and to look outside their character sheets for ideas.
 But it’s also a challenge for the GM to keep the characters constantly in danger, constantly on the verge of defeat but also moving forward.

 The first chapter of the prologue is called “The Darkness Arrives” and it is meant to set the tone for the entire campaign.
 The drow are introduced as a formidable foe, and the frantic pace and overall sense of encroaching darkness throughout the prologue compels the heroes to action and drives the players toward the quest of thwarting the drow.
 The prologue is not only difficult, but potentially deadly.
 While some groups embrace the idea of a TPK and enjoy the threat it poses, it’s not for every game table.
 What follows is a guide to avoid that most gruesome fate.
 Stop reading now if you want to avoid spoilers.
-Continue reading Rise of the Drow: Surviving the Prologue
+Continue reading Rise of the Drow: Surviving the Cathedral

 Subterranean environments are one of the most beloved locales for exploration or adventure in tabletop gaming.
 Synonymous with the concept of “dungeon delving,” underground realms have been a consistent trope used by GMs for decades.
 That’s not to suggest that explorations into the world below don’t have their place or serve a very important function—there are many good reasons that world builders, both novice and professional, continue returning beneath the surface to spark both intrigue and wonder as well as cast a foreboding sense of dread.